 So, with that in mind, we have the person who posted the comment.
 But what about the individual who set-up and moderates the chat room?
 How about the internet service provider (ISP) and the search engine?
 The harmful material will likely pass through the ‘hands’ of several different people as it makes its way through the world wide web’s entanglement.

 Whoever wrote the libellous Facebook post, tweet on Twitter or blog post, etc. is primarily responsible.
 But others also have responsibilities if they want to avoid a legal issue such as an online defamation claim.
 For example, the website hosting company may be liable if they don’t act promptly to remove material once they have been notified by an internet lawyer or law firm, and if they are unable to identify whoever posted the statement.

 Search engines such as Google and Bing have been involved in complex online defamation cases in which defamation law has attempted to decide whether they should take responsibility for the results given within search results.

 What can you do if someone slanders you online?

-The internet provides a fantastic resource of information without which it is now difficult to imagine just how we would get through our daily lives.
-But for some, the continual attention of internet trolls, online harassment and online defamation, well, then it suddenly becomes a less attractive place to spend time.
+The internet provides a fantastic resource of information.
+Without it, it is now difficult to imagine just how we'd get through our daily lives.
+For some, the continual attention of online trolls, harassment and defamation, it becomes a less attractive place to spend time.

 Now if we were to be picky here, we would need to remind you that slander refers to the spoken word and libel to the written.
 So, if it relates to the online context, then what you probably need to know is what you can do if someone makes libellous statements about you online.